python/devguide/triaging.rst

 lessening the workload of the core developers.
 The expectations of this role expand upon the "python triager" role on the `issue tracker`_.
 The responsibilities listed below are primarily centered around the Python GitHub repositories.
-This extends beyond cpython, to the other repos such as devguide, core-workflow, and python.org.
+This extends beyond CPython, to the other repos such as devguide, core-workflow, and python.org.

 * PR/issue management